Reference architecture for Google Cloud¶

 If the infrastructure is sensitive to the RDB EOD work, then powerful CPUs are recommended.
 Sorting tables before splaying is a CPU-intensive task.

 Historical databases (HDB) are used for user queries.
 In most cases the I/O dominates execution times.
 If the box has large memory and OS-level caching reduces I/O operations efficiently, then CPU performance will directly impact execution times.

-The feed handlers are recommended to be placed outside the TP box on another VM between TP and data feed.
-This way malfunctioning of the feed handler has a smaller impact on TP stability.
+We recommend placing the fhe feedhandlers outside the TP box, on another VM between TP and data feed.
+This way any feedhandler malfunctions have a smaller impact on TP stability.

 A disaster recovery plan is usually based on requirements from both the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) specifications, which can guide the design of a cost-effective solution.
 However, every system has its own unique requirements and challenges.
 Here we suggest the best-practice methods for dealing with the various possible failures one needs to be aware of and plan for when building a kdb+tick system.

 In all the various combinations of failover operations that can be designed, the end goal is always to maintain availability of the application and minimize any disruption to the business.

 In a production environment, some level of redundancy is always required.
 Depending on the use case, requirements may vary but in nearly all instances requiring high availability, the best option is to have a hot-hot (or ‘active-active’) configuration.